giantswarm/docs/src/content/getting-started/kubectl-gs/index.md

 ip-10-0-5-53.eu-central-1.compute.internal    Ready    worker   19h   v1.21.9
 ```

 We can see that there are two kinds of roles: `master` and `worker`.
-Note that this still relates to the management cluster.
-In other words, the MC has some master nodes working on the cluster's "bureaucracy" and some worker nodes doing the actual work needed to manage the workload clusters.
+Note that this still relates to the Management Cluster.
+In other words, the MC has some master nodes working on the cluster's "bureaucracy" and some worker nodes doing the actual work needed to manage the Workload Clusters.

 The second command we suggest running is `kubectl get orgs`.
 This will show us the organizations that are defined in our installation.